What are Long and Short Positions?

 - These two positions allow the holders to mitigate the risk with overall production value.

-This has been a guide to what are Long and Short Positions and its meaning.
-Here we discuss its example along with its key differences.
+This has been a guide to what are Long and Short Positions.
+Here we explain its examples, risks, and advantages, and compare long and short positions.
 You can learn more from the following articles –